ElmerCSC/elmer_circuitbuilder/README.md

 # elmer_circuitbuilder
-Pyhthon module for creating the circuit simulation definitions for Elmer FEM
+Python module for creating the circuit simulation definitions for Elmer FEM